 4: You Can Use Translation Apps In Most Situations

 When I visited Beijing in 2017, I didn’t speak a word Mandarin, yet managed to book tours, eat out, and give directions to a taxi driver.
-Even when they didn’t speak English.
+Thanks to apps like Kakao Taxi, you can order taxis in Korea without a Korean phone number and without speaking English.

 Translation apps such as Google Translate and Papago, whilst still far from perfect, are getting better at bridging the language gap.